 Once again, for those who can't seem to read or comprehend.
 We had better players, such as Modric or VDV who could make most of our ****e pitch.
 Plus we had width from two of the most dangerous wingers in the league, one of which is now one of the best in the world.
 We have neither of those things and play completely different with a diff set of players.

 Exactly, also how can teams come to WHL and pass us off it if the pitch is so small.
-City and Liverpool managed to use their passing game to great effect on such a small pitch.
+City and victims managed to use their passing game to great effect on such a small pitch.
 How can they adjust?

 There we absolutely no need for Poch to bring this out in the public.
 It sound like an excuse and like I said our already mentally fragile players definitely don't need to be exposed to a ready made excuse for their failures at home.

-City and Liverpool play arguably as "narrow" as us.
+City and victims play arguably as "narrow" as us.
 Except they have done it for a lot longer, whilst weve done it for 3 months.
 They also have better players suited for the role, in Man Citys case the likes of Silva, Aguero, Toure etc. - There is every reason to bring it out in public, its his opinion, don't like it? tough ****.
 He can say what he likes, if he thinks its the reason as to why we're poor at home, so be it.
 I hope he can look into it further and find a way to make it work on our pitch.

 Once again, for those who can't seem to read or comprehend.
 We had better players, such as Modric or VDV who could make most of our ****e pitch.
 Plus we had width from two of the most dangerous wingers in the league, one of which is now one of the best in the world.
 We have neither of those things and play completely different with a diff set of players.